-S4c: It gets hotter and some animals need water so that they ... are dying
+S4c: It gets hotter and some animals need water so that they ... are dying and there's some animals help this environment.
+Most animals.
+[8.39-41]

 Again, while not entirely an eco-centric notion this student displays an understanding that actually, "most animals" "help this environment".
 Another student articulates his thoughts in a way more closely linked to an eco-centric disposition: